kobolog/gorb/README.md

 - Add more options for Gorb Pulse: thresholds, HTTP verbs and expected responses, exponential back-offs and so on.
 - Support for IPVS statistics (requires GNL2GO support first).
-- Support for FWMARK virtual services.
+- Support for FWMARK & DR virtual services.
 - Add BGP host-route announces, so that multiple GORBs could expose a service on the same IP across the cluster.
 - Add some primitive UI to present the same action palette but in an user-friendly fashion.
 - Optional: add dynamic DNS support, so that GORBs could register new service names on some specified subdomain.